Relationship OCD (ROCD): Symptoms, Tips, and ERP Treatment

 Medication:

 In some cases, medications can help manage OCD symptoms (e.g. selective serotonin reuptake inhibitors (SSRIs).
-Consult with a psychiatrist or your family doctor to see if this option is right for you.
+Consult a psychiatrist or family doctor to see if this option is right for you.

 7 Tips if You Have ROCD